ServiceCanada/search-ui/README.md

 ### Sponsor / Contact

-This project is led by Principal Publisher at ESDC.
+This project is led by Principal Publisher at Service Canada (ESDC).
 The key contact in case of questions related to the project is Francis Gorman, who can be reached at francis.gorman@hrsdc-rhdcc.gc.ca.
 If no reply is received from this person, fallback contact is ESDC.SD.DEV-DEV.DS.EDSC@servicecanada.gc.ca.

 ### Timeline and frequency